hilalyldz/fakesatelliteimagedetection/README.md

 # DETECTION OF FAKE REMOTE SENSING IMAGES
 This project are taken from https://github.com/ColumbiaDVMM/AutoGAN.git
 ## Dataset
-- Dataset is taken from https://figshare.com/s/eeedcd150e759ef4353c (Zhao et al, 2021).
-It consists of real and fake satellite images.
-Real images are from Tocamo.
-Fake images are generated using CycleGAN.
-Fake images for city of Tocamo generated using satellite images of Seattle.
-Real and fake images consist of 2016 images in total, 1600 for train and 416 for test, separately.
+- Dataset DM-AER is taken from https://drive.google.com/drive/folders/1h65vVQvfYzMsmofxTTEIOVSIWdi7zjTo.
+DM-AER includes 120,000 real images from different locations around the world, These images includes different weathers and lighting conditions with differing resolutions[2].
+Additionally, There are 1,000,000 synthetic images generated using StyleGAN2 model, mirroring the characteristics of the real images and trained on them.
-- While real images have .png extension, fake images have .jpg extension.
+- Both of real and fake images have .jpg extension.

 ## Execution of the Program
 ```bash